amirbarshavit/lusha-image-grid/README.md

 It's the first time that I'm using hooks I hope that I use it well.

 ## Test
-I test the toggle view buttons behavior and that the buttons are rendered I should add a test to check that the images are rendered and that the refresh logic is working as we expected
+I test the toggle view buttons behavior and that the buttons are rendered.
+I should add a test to check that the images are rendered and that the refresh logic is working as we expected